OMS1996/Carla_The_RL_Self-Driving-Car/README.md

 ![preview](https://github.com/OMS1996/Carla_The_RL_Self-Driving-Car/blob/main/Images/carla_desktop0.PNG?raw=true)

 # Motivation
-Created this project as part of my Master's Final project for the Year 2020 and a passion for reinforcement learning.
+<p> Created this project as part of my Master's Final project for the Year 2020 and a passion for reinforcement learning. </p>
 This video from openAI really inspired me: https://www.youtube.com/watch?v=kopoLzvh5jY

 ### How to use this repo
 - Download anaconda